sammyjankins/django_tree_menu/README.md

 ## Description
 - Menu implemented via **template tag**.
 - Everything above the selected item is expanded.
-The first level of nesting under the selected item is also expanded.
+The first level under the selected item is also expanded.
 - The active menu item is determined based on the URL of the current page.
 - To implement the logic, only **Django** and the standard **Python** libraries were used.
 - **MDBootstrap** was used to display nested dropdowns.